LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

 to the ``for_all_cells()`` function, to specify the :ref:`executionSignature` of the supplied kernel.

-This feature is demonstrated with the following code snippet, which, computes the cell centroid by averaging the coordinates of the constituent cell :ref:`Nodes`:
+This feature is demonstrated with the following code snippet, which computes the cell centroid by averaging the coordinates of the constituent cell :ref:`Nodes`: